Primordial Black-Hole-Based Pathways to Little Red Dots

-{{\bf{\em Conclusions.}}} The discovery of LRDs poses a challenge to standard models of early galaxy formation, given their combination of compact sizes, low stellar masses, and potentially massive BHs.
-In this work, we have explored whether these BHs could have a primordial origin. \FloatBarrier
+{{\bf{\em Conclusions.}}} The discovery of LRDs poses a challenge to standard models of early galaxy formation, given their combination of compact sizes, low stellar masses, and potentially massive BHs (we emphasize that measurements of the BH masses based on virial relations may suffer large uncertainties if the observed broad-line widths are dominated by electron scatterings rather than gravitational motions~\cite{Naidu:2025rpo, 2026Natur.649..574R, 2026MNRAS.546ag086J}).
+In this work, we explored whether LRDs could have a primordial origin, focusing on the properties of QSO1 to streamline our analysis.
+Remarkably, QSO1 is the first LRD with a dynamically measured BH mass \cite{2025arXiv250821748J} and it exhibits exceptionally low metallicity \cite{Maiolino:2025tih}.